jbsoftware-io/gen-ai-starter/README.md

 ## Pre-requisites

-- Docker Compose installed and configured to have > 12 GB memory
+- Docker Engine installed and configured to have > 12 GB memory
 - ollama* - Only if using run option 2
 ```
 brew install ollama